replaceits/juicifity/README.md

 # juicifity
-An E-Juice calculator written with Knockout
+An E-Juice calculator written with Knockout!